 9) Tantrums are designed to alert parents and other caregivers that a child has reached a melt-down state.
-Usually these melt-downs occur when the ability to process stimulus is exceeded by incoming stimulus.
+Usually, these melt-downs occur when the ability to process stimulus is exceeded by incoming stimuli.
 It is a deceptively simple formula because often we forget how much stimulus even normal environmental situations contain for young children.

 To put it another way, they are running their little engines at maximum RPM all the time, but they have a very persnickety water pump.

 11) Young children lack fundamental information and concepts necessary for processing all of the incoming data.
 To put it another way, being a toddler is like being dropped into a different foreign country every day.
 Everyone is speaking in a language that you don’t know, and they make you go places and do things that you don’t understand and that you cannot anticipate.
 You have no idea which colors, objects, and unfamiliar sounds are unimportant and which ones are required to keep you alive.
 Every day, you are doing very fast pattern-matching, trying to figure out what everything means.
 And some days, there is just so much stimulus to pattern-match that the wheels just come off your wagon.

 12) Even shake-down tantrums are often rooted in this fundamental lack of understanding about how they world works.
 For example: a toddler may recognize a box in a store and remember that when their dad fills their bowl with stuff from that box, they really like it.
 So they may demand that the parent buy that particular box of cereal, and then launch into a full-scale tantrum when the parent says no. But they may not understand one or more of the following things: